 September 10-13, 2026 | Prairie City, Oregon

-Castor Camp 2026 is a small-format field gathering for people working to prepare riverscapes and watersheds for the long-term return of beavers.
+Now in its second year, Castor Camp 2026 is a three-day, small-format gathering for people working to understand and prepare riverscapes and watersheds for the return of beavers to Eastern Oregon landscapes.

 Castor Camp brings together contributors to learn from the land, from the beavers, and from each other through a loose, lightly guided agenda shaped by the questions, experiences, and perspectives of the group.
 Rather than a formal conference or fixed presentation series, it is built around community-guided topics, shared field learning, and peer-to-peer exchange.